 After earning an MBA and becoming a chief marketing officer at an online stationery company, Karen Peterson decided to stay home to raise her kids.
 She learned about holistic health—an approach to wellness that combines the physical, mental, social and emotional aspects of health—and taught herself to trade options on the stock market.
 Ten years later, when her kids were grown, Karen sought to reenter the workforce.

-After enrolling in Springboard’s Cyber Security Career Track, Karen quickly decided that she wanted to specialize in a specific cybersecurity field so she could become a subject matter expert, rather than pursuing a general security analyst role.
+After enrolling in Springboard’s Cybersecurity Bootcamp, Karen quickly decided that she wanted to specialize in a specific cybersecurity field so she could become a subject matter expert, rather than pursuing a general security analyst role.